-Significant open-source software development
+Significant open-source software development, available at github.com/niceyeti/ProcessMining

 Synthetic datasets and data generation software for benchmarking process mining tasks

 The overall framework serves as a starting point for future research using other structural learning methods, and potentially deep learning.
-Learning structure within high dimensional data embodies the ability to learn compressed representations of a highly dimensional world, a core requirement of general purpose machine learning and artificial intelligence.
+Learning structure within high dimensional data embodies the ability to learn compressed representations of a high-dimensional world, a core requirement of general purpose machine learning and artificial intelligence.
 The method presented in this work advances this goal directly, but also provides useful problem characterizations and datasets for use by implementers of alternative solutions for similar process-oriented tasks.

-Outline
+1.2 Outline